railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/leads.rst

 OpenERP allows you to easily configure the way your company qualifies leads.
 You can create your own stages through :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Stages`.
 Use the sequence number to determine the order of the stages, i.e. 10 for First Call, 20 for Renewing Contact and so on.
 Of course, you can also drag & drop a stage to another place to automatically change the order of all the stages.
 A salesperson can change the status of the lead according to the response from the prospect and enter the result of this contact in the lead form (e.g. in the ``Notes`` field).

-From the :menuselection:`Sales --> Sales --> Leads` menu, you can qualify each individual lead through the button that is found up to the left of the lead definition.
-To move your lead automatically to the next step from the list of leads, you can click on the button.

 Leads can be assigned to a *Sales Team* for easy follow-up (see  :ref:`ch-team`).
 Each user can be added to a default sales team which can be specified in the `User Preferences`.
 When you define a tree structure for your sales teams, you can also escalate a lead to another sales team for further actions.

 .. note:: Leads or Opportunities